tibrado/royalroad/README.md

 **Conclusion**

 It is possible for an algorithm to rate a novel simply by its' content.
-Spicifcally for Royal Road the key concepts that users look for in a novel is as follows:
+Specifcally for Royal Road the key genres that are highly rated are: LitRPG and Transformation.

 ---